schoenemeyer/specfem3d-centos-gpu/README.md

 mpirun -np 4 bin/xspecfem3D

 ```

+## Run a very simple Testcase to verify that the installation went fine.
 Typically this example will run on a 6 core Workstation with 16GB RAM in less in 850 secs using 4 cores.
 The example needs about 8 GB RAM.